YashpalRathod14/Physical_Design/README.md

 The below image shows the intersection of metal layer at I/O ports.
 ![image](https://github.com/YashpalRathod14/Physical_Design_Updated/assets/135158197/e0d53b3e-f688-4d89-b45b-f316e48ce0ca)

-## II.
-Convert magic layout to std. cell design.
+## Convert magic layout to std. cell design.

 A cell with ports is called a macro cell.
 Ports are defined as pins within the macro.
 The objective is to extract information from a MAG file to generate a corresponding LEF file.
 The MAG file contains layout details, including the pins.
 By analyzing the MAG file, information such as dimensions and pin locations can be extracted.
 This information is then formatted into the LEF file, which represents the macro cell in a standardized format.
 Generating the LEF file ensures compatibility and proper integration of the macro cell into the circuit design.